SLAC-ML/Badger-Home/docs/extensions/bo-extension.md

 - **No. of grid points** - the number of mesh points used to visualize the model value, higher number of points produces a higher resolution visualization, but at the cost of increased computation time

-**5** - The BO Visualization extension will automatically update the charts reactively upon any changes however, if at any point you believe the plots are out of sync then you can forcefully update the plots using the update button
+**5** - The Bayesian optimization visualizer extension will automatically update the charts reactively upon any changes however, if at any point you believe the plots are out of sync then you can forcefully update the plots using the update button

 ### Charts explanation